Bachelor of Science in

 The Bachelor of Science in Aviation Maintenance degree is designed to lay the groundwork for a successful career within the aviation maintenance field.
 It focuses on numerous aspects of aviation

 maintenance, including aircraft electrical systems theory, airframe systems applications, organizational behavior and social responsibility and ethics.

-According to the Bureau of Labor Statistics, the median salary of an aircraft mechanic was $61,020 in 2017.
+According to the Bureau of Labor Statistics, the median salary of an aircraft mechanic is $63,060.
 In today’s competitive workforce, a degree such as the Bachelor of Science in Aviation Maintenance will help professionals stand out among the competition.